openshift/enhancements/enhancements/console/quick-starts.md

 2. Make users understand what are the steps needed to achieve their goals.
 3. Provide new CRD format for writing the Quick Starts.
 4. Have a repository for the out-of-the-box Quick Starts, those that describe how to install an operator or go though standard workflow.
+5. Allow cluster administrators to hide specific Quick Starts from displaying in the UI for all users.

+### Non-Goals

+1. Introducing a UI to list out disabled Quick Starts without a YAML editor.

 ## Proposal

 * Introduce CRD format that will be used for writing Quick Starts.
 * Introduce default repository for Quick Starts.
+* Extend the existing `operator.openshift.io~v1~Console` CRD.
+It has a `spec.customization` property where the list of Quick Start names to be disabled can be added.

 ### User Stories